sakab257/sakab257/README.md

 - 👋 Hi, I’m @sakab257
-- 👀 I’m interested in coding, web development, machine learning, and all the cool stuff !
+- 👀 I’m interested in coding, web development (and developpement in general), machine learning, AI and all the cool stuff !
-- 🌱 I’m currently learning JavaScript frameworks
+- 🌱 I’m currently learning JavaScript frameworks and new technologies

 <!---
 sakab257/sakab257 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.